particle-iot/docs/src/content/connect.md

 <iframe class="vine-embed" src="https://vine.co/v/hFH09MJwbxg/embed/simple" width="320" height="320" frameborder="0"></iframe>

 Once you've downloaded the Spark Core app from the App Store or Google Play, you should create an account.
 Afterwards, you'll be asked to connect your Core using a process called Smart Config.
-If your Core has a u.FL connector, you must connect an external antenna before initiating Smart Config. *NOTE: Your phone must be connected to the Wi-Fi network that you want to connect the Core to.* The app will automatically fill the SSID field with the name of the network that your phone is connected to.
+If your Core has a u.FL connector, you must connect an external antenna before initiating Smart Config. *NOTE: Your phone must be connected to the Wi-Fi network that you want to connect the Core to.
+Wi-Fi Hotspots generated from the phone you are running this app on typically will yield an error claiming there is no Wi-Fi available.
+Please try to [Connect over USB](/connect/#connecting-your-core-connect-over-usb) and enter your Hotspot credentials manually.*  When connected to Wi-Fi, the app will automatically fill the SSID field with the name of the network that your phone is connected to.
 Enter your Wi-Fi password and hit connect.

-*\*Note that in places like conference/workshop where multiple cores are connected, Smart config is not preferred.
-Claiming over USB will prevent confusion with accidentally claiming of another core.*
+*NOTE: In places like a conference or workshop where multiple cores are connected, Smart Config is not preferred.
+Claiming a Core over USB will prevent confusion with accidentally claiming of another Core.*

 <iframe class="vine-embed" src="https://vine.co/v/hFwubhA3JXV/embed/simple" width="320" height="320" frameborder="0"></iframe>